OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Here are some extracts from the survey:

-> "I hate Safari with a passion of a thousand burning suns."
+> I hate Safari with a passion of a thousand burning suns.

-> "**Why is Safari so crap?** Why on earth do I still have discussions about IE11?"
+> **Why is Safari so crap?** Why on earth do I still have discussions about IE11?

-> "The Safari team should put their head out of their arse - Safari, Especially iOS Safari, are such a pain to work with as a webdeveloper, they lag years behind on too many features for both CSS & JS."
+> The Safari team should put their head out of their arse - Safari, Especially iOS Safari, are such a pain to work with as a webdeveloper, they lag years behind on too many features for both CSS & JS.

-> "Safari feels pretty behind the times most of the time"
+> Safari feels pretty behind the times most of the time

-> "**Safari is always years behind** Edge/Chrome and has many many many bugs related to viewheight/scroll."
+> **Safari is always years behind** Edge/Chrome and has many many many bugs related to viewheight/scroll.

-> "iOS Safari is the biggest limiting factor in all web development."
+> iOS Safari is the biggest limiting factor in all web development.

-> "mostly things that safari is catching up on"
+> mostly things that safari is catching up on

-> "safari is evil"
+> safari is evil

-> "Flex gap :( it's so good but Safari is the new IE."
+> Flex gap :( it's so good but Safari is the new IE.

-> "Safari is the main problem"
+> Safari is the main problem

 <div class="collapser">
   <button class="action-button">Show more comments</button>
   <div class="collapsed">

-> "Full screen height is a pain to work with in Safari"
+> Full screen height is a pain to work with in Safari

-> "Still have been held back by IE11, but that ends soon.
-(Safari though...)"
+> Still have been held back by IE11, but that ends soon.
+(Safari though...)

-> "**Anything Safari doesn't want to implement**"
+> **Anything Safari doesn't want to implement**

-> "Safari is just weird a lot"
+> Safari is just weird a lot

-> "Too many to list for Safari on iOS/ipadOS"
+> Too many to list for Safari on iOS/ipadOS

-> "Only **lacking/lagging** support in Safari"
+> Only **lacking/lagging** support in Safari

-> "Safari in general has issues with standards implementation"
+> Safari in general has issues with standards implementation

-> "All of CSS with Safari.
-Notch specially"
+> All of CSS with Safari.
+Notch specially

-> "All the new stuff **being held back by Safari**"
+> All the new stuff **being held back by Safari**

-> "Anything iOS Safari doesn't support is a blocker, **because its rendering engine is mandatory in iOS**."
+> Anything iOS Safari doesn't support is a blocker, **because its rendering engine is mandatory in iOS**.

-> "Anything new when using a WebKit browser -.-"
+> Anything new when using a WebKit browser -.-

-> "Anything related to Apple company, **most of the new features are not available over there** ;)"
+> Anything related to Apple company, **most of the new features are not available over there** ;)

-> "Anything **safari does not support**"
+> Anything **safari does not support**

-> "Anything Safari doesn't want to implement"
+> Anything Safari doesn't want to implement

-> "**Anything that Firefox and Chrome support but Safari doesn't.
-It's a pain having to account for Apple's low bar**."
+> **Anything that Firefox and Chrome support but Safari doesn't.
+It's a pain having to account for Apple's low bar**.

-> "Anything that’s implemented differently in Safari & iOS Safari"
+> Anything that’s implemented differently in Safari & iOS Safari

-> "Better Safari update cycle, detached from OS updates"
+> Better Safari update cycle, detached from OS updates

-> "Bugs in Safari related to shadow DOM."
+> Bugs in Safari related to shadow DOM.

-> "Everything Safari doesn't support but Chromium & Firefox do"
+> Everything Safari doesn't support but Chromium & Firefox do

-> "Flex gap, damn you Safari!"
+> Flex gap, damn you Safari!

-> "focus-visible is not yet supported by Safari"
+> focus-visible is not yet supported by Safari

-> "For whatever reasons, I wish Safari was quicker at implementing things."
+> For whatever reasons, I wish Safari was quicker at implementing things.

-> "Full screen height is a pain to work with in Safari"
+> Full screen height is a pain to work with in Safari

-> "height being inconsistent on IOS safari"
+> height being inconsistent on IOS safari

-> "I hate Safari."
+> I hate Safari.

-> "I have more and more instances where **stuff works everywhere but not in Safari**."
+> I have more and more instances where **stuff works everywhere but not in Safari**.

-> "**I just treat safari as a hellhole** where css goes to die"
+> **I just treat safari as a hellhole** where css goes to die

-> "I often find myself with layout issues that only happen in Safari"
+> I often find myself with layout issues that only happen in Safari

-> "I'm not sure exactly what it is, but **Safari is now my problem child across all metrics**.
-It seems to be a little different each time, but overall Safari is always the browser with CSS related bugs."
+> I'm not sure exactly what it is, but **Safari is now my problem child across all metrics**.
+It seems to be a little different each time, but overall Safari is always the browser with CSS related bugs.

-> "Incompatibilities, poor CSS support in Safari"
+> Incompatibilities, poor CSS support in Safari

-> "It is difficult for me to treat Safari as an important testing target or to pretend I care about its compatibility when **Apple seems utterly determined to make it difficult to test on Safari, and to use its incompatibilities to hold back open web development on Mac and especially on iOS**.
-I increasingly feel that **Safari doesn't really want to be part of a creative or open web**, and that's fine I guess, but I'm not going to waste my time and money buying an iPhone to test on when Apple would just prefer I made a native app for their platform anyway."
+> It is difficult for me to treat Safari as an important testing target or to pretend I care about its compatibility when **Apple seems utterly determined to make it difficult to test on Safari, and to use its incompatibilities to hold back open web development on Mac and especially on iOS**.
+I increasingly feel that **Safari doesn't really want to be part of a creative or open web**, and that's fine I guess, but I'm not going to waste my time and money buying an iPhone to test on when Apple would just prefer I made a native app for their platform anyway.

-> "Just all of Safari."
+> Just all of Safari.

-> "Just wish Safari would die already"
+> Just wish Safari would die already

-> "Main CSS pain point above all: Safari (i.e. all iOS) being rigged with bugs and lagging behind in features."
+> Main CSS pain point above all: Safari (i.e. all iOS) being rigged with bugs and lagging behind in features.

-> "Many technologies blocked by lack of Safari support"
+> Many technologies blocked by lack of Safari support

-> "Mostly just slow adoption by Safari"
+> Mostly just slow adoption by Safari

-> "mostly things that safari is catching up on"
+> mostly things that safari is catching up on

-> "**Nearly all pain points are Safari**."
+> **Nearly all pain points are Safari**.

-> "Not any specific at the top of my head, but usually Safari is the one giving me a hard time :("
+> Not any specific at the top of my head, but usually Safari is the one giving me a hard time :(

-> "Not many but it's annoying when it happens.
-It's usually Safari lagging behind or rendering random stuff instead of the UI specified."
+> Not many but it's annoying when it happens.
+It's usually Safari lagging behind or rendering random stuff instead of the UI specified.

-> "Not really difficulties, but Safari is one he** of a pain in the a** and having a more precise way of targeting it instead of both him and Chrome would be great (like -moz- prefix instead of having to write a bunch of @supports)"
+> Not really difficulties, but Safari is one he** of a pain in the a** and having a more precise way of targeting it instead of both him and Chrome would be great (like -moz- prefix instead of having to write a bunch of @supports)

-> "Only lacking/lagging support in Safari"
+> Only lacking/lagging support in Safari

-> "Perf issues in Safari"
+> Perf issues in Safari

-> "Pretty much anything modern, as **Safari is lagging behind**."
+> Pretty much anything modern, as **Safari is lagging behind**.

-> "Pretty much **anything that Safari shipped less than 18 months ago**"
+> Pretty much **anything that Safari shipped less than 18 months ago**

-> "REMs in media queries.
-Damn you Safari!!"
+> REMs in media queries.
+Damn you Safari!!

-> "Safari (in general)"
+> Safari (in general)

-> "Safari and apple in general have incompatibility because they are late"
+> Safari and apple in general have incompatibility because they are late

-> "**Safari became the new Internet Explorer** fro us"
+> **Safari became the new Internet Explorer** fro us

-> "Safari feels pretty behind the times most of the time"
+> Safari feels pretty behind the times most of the time

-> "safari has been a bit of a pain"
+> safari has been a bit of a pain

-> "Safari imcompatibilities"
+> Safari imcompatibilities

-> "Safari iOS is becoming tiresome."
+> Safari iOS is becoming tiresome.

-> "Safari is a huge mess"
+> Safari is a huge mess

-> "Safari is always years behind Edge/Chrome and has many many many bugs related to viewheight/scroll. iOS Safari is the biggest limiting factor in all web development."
+> Safari is always years behind Edge/Chrome and has many many many bugs related to viewheight/scroll. iOS Safari is the biggest limiting factor in all web development.

-> "**Safari is constantly dragging its heels**."
+> **Safari is constantly dragging its heels**.

-> "safari is evil"
+> safari is evil

-> "Safari is just weird a lot"
+> Safari is just weird a lot

-> "**Safari is neglected**"
+> **Safari is neglected**

-> "safari is pain in the ass for debug if you have pc"
+> safari is pain in the ass for debug if you have pc

-> "Safari is the main problem"
+> Safari is the main problem

-> "Safari is the new IE"
+> Safari is the new IE

-> "Safari is the new Internet Explorer..."
+> Safari is the new Internet Explorer...

-> "Safari on iOS :D"
+> Safari on iOS :D

-> "Safari should die!"
+> Safari should die!

-> "Safari sucks"
+> Safari sucks

-> "Safari updates not frequent enough"
+> Safari updates not frequent enough

-> "Safari, especially mobile"
+> Safari, especially mobile

-> "Safari.
+> Safari.
 Everything WebKit.
-Freaking Apple…"
+Freaking Apple…

-> "The number one web problem is browser compatibility. **Browser like Safari is slowing down the evolution of web unfortunately**"
+> The number one web problem is browser compatibility. **Browser like Safari is slowing down the evolution of web unfortunately**

-> "Too many to list for Safari on iOS/ipadOS"
+> Too many to list for Safari on iOS/ipadOS

-> "Using Flexbox to layout forms because Safari on iOS shrinks radio buttons."
+> Using Flexbox to layout forms because Safari on iOS shrinks radio buttons.

-> "we can create any new features, but if browsers (like Safari) are waiting 3 years to implement it, it's totally useless."
+> we can create any new features, but if browsers (like Safari) are waiting 3 years to implement it, it's totally useless.

-> "**WebKit is never up to date and doesn't implement features fast enough (or at all)**."
+> **WebKit is never up to date and doesn't implement features fast enough (or at all)**.

-> "yea, loads, mostly because of safari - like gap or ::marker"
+> yea, loads, mostly because of safari - like gap or ::marker

-> "Yeah **Safari is killing me, it's the new IE**!"
+> Yeah **Safari is killing me, it's the new IE**!

-> "Yep, Safari is the new IE regarding grid and flexbox issues"
+> Yep, Safari is the new IE regarding grid and flexbox issues

-> "Yes - and Safari is nearly always the browser that gets it wrong."
+> Yes - and Safari is nearly always the browser that gets it wrong.

-> "Yes, **horrible Safari support**"
+> Yes, **horrible Safari support**

-> "Yes, specifically compatibility with Safari"
+> Yes, specifically compatibility with Safari

-> "Yes, usually it's Safari.
-It became new IE😂"
+> Yes, usually it's Safari.
+It became new IE😂

-> "**Yes.
+> **Yes.
 And we have Apple to blame for it**!
-Flexbox gap is a good example."
+Flexbox gap is a good example.

-> "Yes.
-Too much new useful features not supported by fcking safari."
+> Yes.
+Too much new useful features not supported by fcking safari.

   </div>
 </div>